-Individual policies will still be sold outside of the exchanges.
-Like exchange plans, they will be guaranteed issue and have the same out-of-pocket maximums.
-Some will be sold by carriers who also sell policies in the exchange.
-Although the plan designs will likely be a little different for off-exchange plans, there will be a lot of overall similarities.
+Individual policies can still be purchased outside of the exchanges.
+Like exchange plans, they are ACA-qualified which means they are guaranteed issue, cover the essential health benefits, and have the ACA’s limits on out-of-pocket maximums.
+Some are sold by carriers who also sell policies in the exchange, but some carriers only offer plans outside the exchange.

 Know how the law affects you, or doesn’t

-The exchanges are designed to provide a shopping platform for people who purchase individual health insurance.
-(They will also be a marketplace for small-business health plans, but in 2014, it will only be benefits managers – not employees – who use the exchange to select a plan).
-This includes those people who already buy individual health insurance, and people who are currently uninsured and don’t have access to a group plan through an employer.
-Almost three quarters of the population can largely ignore the exchanges.
+In addition to being a portal for Medicaid enrollment, the exchanges were primarily designed to provide a shopping platform for people who purchase individual health insurance (and for small-business health plans if the employer chooses to obtain coverage through the SHOP exchange).
+This includes people who already had individual health insurance prior to 2014, as well as people who were previously uninsured and didn’t have access to a group plan through an employer.
+But almost three quarters of the population can largely ignore the exchanges.

 Ignore exchange naysayers

-Because the individual mandate requires everyone to have health insurance starting in 2014, it’s inevitable that there will be some unscrupulous people who attempt to sell worthless “insurance.”
+Because the individual mandate has required almost everyone to have health insurance since 2014, it’s inevitable that there have been some unscrupulous people who attempt to sell worthless “insurance.”
 If a policy seems too good to be true, it probably is.
-If in doubt, contact your state’s DOI before you submit an application.
+If in doubt, contact your state’s department of insurance before you submit an application.

-Consumers should also be aware that some groups have a vested interest in seeing Obamacare flounder.
+Consumers should also be aware that some groups have a vested interest in fighting against Obamacare.
 They are often politically motivated, and aren’t above spreading outright lies about the ACA in order to turn people against it.
 Focus on what’s best for you and your family, and ignore people who tell you to avoid the exchanges (or even worse, to go uninsured and pay the penalty instead) without having any knowledge of your specific situation.